I am a subscriber. Why haven’t I received The Daily Shot® today?

 - The problem is usually solved by adding [email protected] and [email protected] email addresses to your email contacts.

 - The best long-term solution is to add DailyShot.com and TheDailyShot.com domain names to your “safe senders” list.

 - In some cases, your organization’s network administrator may also need to whitelist MailChimp servers, which are used to deliver The Daily Shot® to your inbox.
-Here is an example of a typical e-mail header.
-More information is available on this page: https://mailchimp.com/about/ips/
+Here is an example of a typical e-mail header (the email is usually delivered from mail23.atl11.rsgsv.net).
+Information about MailChimp’s IP addresses is available on this page: https://mailchimp.com/about/ips/

 - If you find that your online e-mail service provider such as Yahoo Mail or Gmail drops The Daily Shot® into the spam folder, please mark it as “not spam.”